 9. FAQs

-Leftovers can be stored in an airtight container in the refrigerator for up to 2 days.
-Reheat gently to avoid overcooking.
+Keep in a sealed container in the fridge for up to 2 days .
+Reheat gently .

-Spaghetti is the traditional choice, but other shapes such as fettuccine or bucatini can also work well.
+Spaghetti is the OG , but fettuccine or bucatini can work too .

 pasta carbonara